NourMalakeh/RateYourTeacher/README.md

 # RateYourTeacher
-The website for teacher-rated by sending messages that their sender is hidden.
+The website for teacher-rated by sending messages that their sender(the student) is hidden.